Kotlin/KEEP/proposals/stdlib/proposal-template.md

 ## Similar API review

 * Is there a similar functionality in the standard library?
-* Is the same concept implemented in other languages/frameworks?
+* How the same/similar concept is implemented in other languages/frameworks?

 ## Use cases

-* Provide several *real-life* use cases (either links to public repositories or ad-hoc examples)
+* Provide several *real-life* use cases (either links to public repositories or ad-hoc examples).

 ## Alternatives